vmware-archive/datadog-config-oss/README.md

     - Note: do not add a space between the id number and the path.
 Rake is weird.
     - Note: the filename must end in `.json.erb` for the rake task to find and push the dashboard.
-    - Note: this will pull down the screenboard into the given path, replacing the environment specific deployment with <%= deployment %>, the environment specific bosh deployment with <%= bosh_deployment %>, and putting the corresponding variables for the current environment in path/to/template_thresholds.yml.
+    - Note: this will pull down the dashboard into the given path, replacing the environment specific deployment with <%= deployment %>, the environment specific bosh deployment with <%= bosh_deployment %>, and putting the corresponding variables for the current environment in path/to/template_thresholds.yml.
+    - Note: Datadog uses two sets of terminology for dashboards.
+"Timeboards" in the GUI are "dashboards" in the API/rake tasks.
+"Screens" or "Screenboards" in the GUI are "screens" in the API/rake tasks.
+If you get a "Failed to locate" error message you're probably trying to pull a screen with the dashboard task, or vice versa.

 4. Commit your changes to source control.